Lower bound theorems for general polytopes: Stronger minimisation

 \section{Stronger minimisation}

-We have now evaluated $\min E(v,d)$, at least for $v\le2d+1$.
-It is well known that $\max E(v,d)={v\choose2}$ for all $v$ whenever $v\ge4$ (cyclic polytopes), and Steinitz showed that $\max E(v,3)=3d-6$ (again, for all $v$).
-We could be more ambitious and attempt to determine $E(v,d)$ exactly, not just its maximum and minimum.
-Is it an entire interval of integers or are there gaps?
+We have now evaluated $\min E(v,d)$ for $v\le2d+1$.
+It is well known that $\max E(v,d)={v\choose2}$ for all $v$ whenever $d\ge4$ (cyclic polytopes), and Steinitz showed that $\max E(v,3)=3d-6$ (again, for all $v$).
+Not content with knowing just its maximum and minimum, we now seek more information about the structure of $E(v,d)$.
+Is it a complete interval (of integers) or are some values missing?